netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 In addition to the terms defined in {{!RFC8519}}, this document makes use of the following term:

 Defined set:
-: Refers to reusable description of one or multiple information elements (e.g., IP address, IP prefix, port number, or ICMP type).
+: Elements in a defined set typically share a logical purpose or function, such as IP address, IP prefixes, port number, or ICMP type.

 # Overall Structure of The Enhanced ACL Module